 Numbers can be used for additional data and calculations you may want to add to your risk data.
 Only numbers can be entered to this field and you will be able to use “Enter” on your keyboard to save the number.

-Date can be used to illustrate the time risk was entered, mitigated, verified or approved.
+Date can be used to describe the time risk was entered, mitigated, verified or approved.
 You can then sort your risks based on these dates if needed.

-Select column type allows you to list a number of options users can select from when adding information into the table.
+Select column type enables listing several options users can select from when adding information into the table.
 You will only be able to choose one option at a time.
 For example, you may want to add the type of risk based on which subsystem it is affecting, e.g. Software or Hardware, etc.

-Multi select column type allows you to list a number of options users can select from and here you can choose several options at once.
+Multi select column type supports listing several options users can select from and here you can choose several options at once.
 For example, you may want to add the various components that the risk is affecting, e.g. interface, calculator, algorithm, etc.

-User column type allows you to add any person from your organization (has to be Jira user) to any risk, e.g. a person who created the risk, a person who reviewed the risk or assigned mitigation action, etc.
+User column type enables adding any person from your organization (has to be Jira user) to any risk, e.g. a person who created the risk, a person who reviewed the risk or assigned mitigation action, etc.

 Version column type allows you to link your risks to a specific software or project release (i.e. Jira fixVersion field).
 Jira fixVersions field is used to track time-based milestones in a project and organize releases.

-Custom field column type allows mapping an existing Jira custom field to the risk table.
+Custom field column type allows mapping an existing Jira custom field to the Risk Management Table.
 For example, if you have a “Responsible” field (type User picker) in Jira customfields already and it is used in various projects, then you do not have to create it again.
-You can just select this existing field and map it to the table resulting in less custom fields in your system.
-This will increase your Jira performance and support a more flexible Jira configuration.
+You can simply select this existing field and map it to the Risk Management Table.
+Having fewer custom fields in your system will increase your Jira performance and support a more flexible Jira configuration.